Date of Degree

 Copyright 2009 Shuqin Tao

 Tao, Shuqin.
-"Using collateral information in the estimation of sub-scores --- a fully Bayesian approach." dissertation, University of Iowa, 2009.
+"Using collateral information in the estimation of sub-scores --- a fully Bayesian approach."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.